jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version is a maintenance release that brings the package into compliance with CRAN policies on conditional use of packages listed in SUGGESTS.
-All tests, vignettes, and examples can now be run even if suggested packages are not installed.
-(I have verified this using R CMD check with _R_CHECK_DEPENDS_ONLY_ = TRUE.)
+This version is a maintenance release that updates the package unit tests for compatibility with an upcoming release of the plm package (version 2.6-2 and higher).

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.